UT-Austin-FIS/ut_relogin/README.md

 Then, install it into your Django project:

-1. Modify your project settings
+1. Modify your project settings:
   1. Add "`ut_relogin`" to your `INSTALLED_APPS` setting:
       ```python
       # settings.py